nimbbl-tech/nimbbl_ios_sample_app/README.md

-# Nimbbl iOS Sample App v2.0.0
+# Nimbbl iOS Sample App

-A complete sample iOS application demonstrating the integration of Nimbbl payment services using both the Core API SDK v2.0.0 and WebView SDK v2.0.0.
-This major release showcases enhanced features, improved error handling, and better developer experience.
+A complete sample iOS application demonstrating the integration of Nimbbl payment services using the published WebView SDK from CocoaPods.
+This sample app showcases payment integration, modern UI, and best practices for iOS development.

 ## 📱 Overview

 This sample app showcases how to integrate Nimbbl payment services into your iOS application.
 It demonstrates:

 - **Complete payment checkout flow**
-- **Integration with both Core API SDK and WebView SDK**
+- **Integration with WebView SDK (includes Core API SDK)**
 - **Modern UI with payment customization options**
 - **Error handling and user feedback**
 - **Settings and configuration management**